 Are there other training opportunities offered that I should complete for my research/ teaching facility?

-Bloodborne Pathogens: Visit the UWM Bloodborne Pathogens Page for more information.
+Bloodborne Pathogens: Visit the UWM Bloodborne Pathogen Page for more information.

 All researchers that work with human blood, human cells, and/ or human tissues are required to complete Bloodborne Pathogens Training.
 After the Fall term, all Bloodborne Pathogens Training for Researchers will be completed through CITI Program, not through our UWM page.

 NIH Guidelines for Research Involving Recombinant DNA and Synthetic Nucleic Acid Molecules

 All researchers working with recombinant DNA, synthetic nucleic acid molecules, genetically-modified animals (transgenic mice, zebrafish, etc.), or plan on creating modified-organisms should complete CITI program training going over the NIH Guidelines for Research Involving Recombinant DNA and Synthetic Nucleic Acid Molecules or attend a training session and read the Guidelines (available online).
 This is in addition to biosafety training and any other pertinent training.
 It is required for you to understand the NIH Guidelines if you plan on conducting rDNA research.